 RethinkDB was founded in 2009.
-The RethinkDB was first released open source version 1.2 in Nov.
-2012.
-It had been developed for 5 years by a team of database experts before the first release.
-In the first release, it covered the JSON data model, immediate consistency support, Hadoop-style map/reduce, sharing, multi-datacenter replication, and failover.
 The very first version of RethinkDB was an SSD-optimized storage engine for MySQL.
 They then switched to build a document DBMS like MongoDB.
-In June 2013, it introduced new features for ReQL, such as basic access control, regular expression matching, array operations, and random sampling.
-The ReQL is an essential feature for RethinkDB, and this release gave lots of improvement for ReQL.
-In April 2015, it released version 2.0.0, and it was the first production-ready release of RethinkDB.
+The first release of the current RethinkDB DBMS architecture was in Nov 2012.
+This first version supported the JSON data model, immediate consistency support, Hadoop-style map/reduce, sharing, multi-datacenter replication, and failover.
+In June 2013, RethinkDB introduced new features for ReQL, such as basic access control, regular expression matching, array operations, and random sampling.
+The version 2.0 of RethinkDB in 2012 was the first "production-ready" release.
 In August 2015, it supported automatic failover using a Raft-based protocol.
-In November 2015, it introduced atomic changefeeds, which include existing values from the database into the changefeed result, and then atomically transition to streaming updates.
+In November 2015, RethinkDB introduced atomic changefeeds, which include existing values from the database into the changefeed result, and then atomically transition to streaming updates.
 In October 2016, RethinkDB company shut down.
 The reason was they could not build a sustainable business.
-After one year, the source code was purchased by the Cloud Native Computing Foundation.
-Moreover, it released a new version with community effort in July 2017.
+After one year, the source code was purchased by the Cloud Native Computing Foundation, where it was then released back to the open-source community effort in July 2017.

 The RethinkDB storage engine is log-structured.
 There are some implementation details with mini-logs and flushes implemented for efficiency.
 It was done on a small-scale basis, compared to a traditional system.
 So, the traditional notion of checkpoints does not quite apply -- there is no separate log and pages that are periodically flushed.